 Not every teenager wants to drink alcohol.
 But the pressure to drink surrounds us— from society, media, and friends.
-Here are some strategies to support our teens in sticking with their decision not to drink.
+We need to be able to offer advice about how a teen can avoid drinking.

 It’s no secret that underage drinking is part of American teen culture.
 It’s a quieter fact, though, that not every teenager wants to drink.